bitrise-dev/ionic-sample-app-hello-world/README.md

-# Ionic Sample App - Hello World
+# Ionic capacitor Sample App - Hello World

 This is a simple React-Native (Javascript) app with a single view.
 The intention of this application is to demonstrate the usage of the mobile CI/CD functionality within [Bitrise](https://bitrise.io).